Apple, Nectarine and Strawberry Puree

 1. Apples – Use sweet red or pink varieties of apples, like Pink Lady, Fuji, Royal Gala or Red Delicious.
 Avoid using green apples, they can be a bit tart.

 2. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
 First tastes/early weaning?
 This is already quite a runny puree, but you might like to add a little cooled boiled water, formula milk or expressed breastmilk immediately before serving to make it runnier.
 Later weaning?
-Make this as textured/mashed as you like by reducing the chopping time and speed in Step 3 (regular instructions) or Step 5 (Thermo Cooker Instructions).
+Make this as textured/mashed as you like by reducing the chopping time.

-3. Storage – Store in the fridge for up to 2 days or freezer for up to 1 month.
-Be sure to practice food safety [2] when storing, defrosting and/or reheating baby food.
+3. Storing – Store in the fridge in a labelled airtight container for 2 days or freezer for 1 month.
+Be sure to practice food safety when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
 Allow to cool before serving.

 Nutrition Information